apache/druid/docs/api-reference/tasks-api.md

 ### Get an array of pending tasks

-#### URL

-<code class="getAPI">GET</code> `/druid/indexer/v1/pendingTasks`

 Retrieves an array of pending tasks in the Druid cluster.
 It is functionally equivalent to `/druid/indexer/v1/tasks?state=pending`.
 For definitions of the response properties, see the [Tasks table](../querying/sql-metadata-tables.md#tasks-table).

+#### URL

+<code class="getAPI">GET</code> <code>/druid/indexer/v1/pendingTasks</code>

 #### Query parameters